hyperspy/hyperspy/docs/user_guide/getting_started.rst

 Getting started
 ***************

-First steps with eelslab
+First steps with hyperspy
 ========================

-Starting eelslab
+Starting hyperspy
 ----------------

-To start eelslab type in a console:
+To start hyperspy type in a console:

 .. code-block:: bash

-    eelslab
+    hyperspy

 ..
 NOTE::